 From this, you must write a behaviour policy that applies to your school.
 Every school will have a different behaviour policy because every school setting is different.

 School website behaviour policy - maintained schools

 The headteacher must set out measures in the behaviour policy which aim to:

 - ensure that pupils complete assigned work; and which

 Ref: Section 89 (1) of the Education and Inspections Act 2006

-The proprietor of an Academy school is required to ensure that a written policy to promote good behaviour among pupils is drawn up and effectively implemented.
-The policy must set out the disciplinary sanctions to be adopted if a pupil misbehaves.
+An Academy is required to ensure that there is a written policy to promote good behaviour among pupils.
+The policy must set out the guidelines for discipline if a pupil misbehaves.
 Information about the school’s behaviour policy must be made available to parents on request.

 Ref: Education (Independent School Standards) (England) Regulations 2014

-It is best to either list them alphabetically with a consistent naming format or to display them in groups.
-If you choose to display your policies in groups you could use the following headings as examples: 'Teaching & Learning', 'SEND', 'General Policies'.
+It is best to either list them alphabetically with a consistent naming format or to display them in groups. (see above for examples of this) If you choose to display your policies in groups you could use the following headings as examples: 'Teaching & Learning', 'SEND', 'General Policies'.